steamicc/DapLink-EasyFlash/README.md

 This tools is for internal usage, we use it to load daplink on target (STM32L475, STM32WB55, ...), to replace ST-LINK.

+With OpenOCD, the program steps are :
+  1. Unlock the RDP of the STM32F1x (if needed)
+  2. Mass erase flash
+  3. Flash bootloader
+  4. Send firmware
+  5. _(optionnal)_ Send test program

 ![](doc/screenshot.png "Beautiful, isn't it ?")

 _This is beautiful, isn't it?_